Homelessness in Windsor-Essex County

-In addition to Emergency Shelters and Domiciliary Hostels, the projects listed at the top of this page have also been established to support individuals that find themselves homeless or at risk of homelessness.
+In addition to Emergency Shelters and Housing with Supports, the projects listed along with this page have also been established to support individuals that find themselves homeless or at risk of homelessness.
 These programs operate by means of provincial funding.
-Follow the links under Lodging & Homelessness to learn more.
+Follow the links in the menu to learn more.

 The City of Windsor has used federal funding to create additional transitional housing units and support services for individuals that are homeless or at-risk of homelessness.

 The City of Windsor continues to focus on building the community's capacity to better meet the needs of individuals experiencing homelessness, and ensure that the number of individuals experiencing homelessness is reduced.

 Phone: For general information, call 311.
 For detailed inquiries call (519) 255-5200 ext.
 5289

 Fax: (519) 256-7107